 If you love to work, and you can still manage it part time, you can return to work while still receiving benefits.
 Working while still enrolled in long-term disability ensures you have a transition period, during which time you can decide whether or not working full-time is a feasible option.

 Consider enrolling in long-term Social Security disability if you’ve recently been so severely injured that you cannot return to work.
-If you would like to discuss your case, contact us to speak to one of our Las Vegas Social Security disability attorneys today.
+If you would like to discuss your case, contact us to speak to one of our Las Vegas Social Security disability representatives today.